An Experimentally Informed Continuum Grain Boundary Model: Results and Discussion

 We note that the initial condition contains a genuine discontinuity in orientation gradient at the kinks, and both grains and the grain boundary interior belong to convex parts of the energy density function (i.e., take orientation values belonging to convex regions of the energy density function).

 The system is allowed to evolve without the influence of the higher--order smoothing term in \eqn{EvolutionEqn_Final_cspline} by choosing $\alpha=0$.
-From \fig{ThetaVsX_Explicit_Cspline_J1from_gradtheta_1p2_alpha_0_TT_0p6128}, it is evident that the orientations do not change significantly as a function of time and achieve the prescribed equilibrium criterion defined by $max_x| (\theta^{t+dt}(x)-\theta^{t}(x))/dt|<1\times 10^{-3}$, at $t = 0.61$.
+From \fig{Fig5a}, it is evident that the orientations do not change significantly as a function of time and achieve the prescribed equilibrium criterion defined by $max_x| (\theta^{t+dt}(x)-\theta^{t}(x))/dt|<1\times 10^{-3}$, at $t = 0.61$.

 It is also demonstrated from \fig{EnergyVsTime_Explicit_Cspline_J1from_gradtheta_1p2_alpha_0_TT_0p6128} that the difference in total energy between the initial and the final configuration is not significant.
 It indicates that the chosen initial condition is close to the equilibrium configuration.
 From \fig{EnergyVsTime_Explicit_Cspline_J1from_gradtheta_1p2_alpha_0_TT_0p6128}, also note that the energy decrease is initially steep and the rate of change decreases and tends to become flat at $t \approx 0.61$.
 It indicates that there is a negligible driving force for the system to evolve further and equilibrium is reached.